dassencio/super-easy-geoIP/README.md

 ==================================================

 You don't need to use easy-geoip as a server.
 After you generate the database, you can get IP geolocation data directly on your terminal.
-For that, just run ``easy-geoip.py`` as in the example below:
+For that, run the `easy-geoip` script as in the example below:

-	./easy-geoip.py -i 8.8.8.8
+	./easy-geoip -i 8.8.8.8

 You can specify the output format too.
 For instance, to output plain text instead of JSON, run:

-	./easy-geoip.py -f plain -i 8.8.8.8
+	./easy-geoip -f plain -i 8.8.8.8

 Contributors & contact information